MicroWabin/Super-Duper-Moon-Hyprland-Rice-1000/README.md

 ## Customized Components:

-In this rice, I customized the following components based on my dotfiles:
+In this rice, I customized the following components:

 - Hyprland
 - Waybar